Table of Contents

 - Give descriptions to links

-Add an FAQ Page
+Add a FAQ Page

-An FAQ page should be a key component of your law firm’s website.
+A FAQ page should be a key component of your law firm’s website.
 A list of typical questions gathered from interested visitors or past clients can save you time by directing website visitors to a link to an article on your website or blog, or contact you in person.
-An FAQ page gives you the opportunity to insert quality keywords, boosting your SEO factor, and it is another way for your law firm to establish itself as a reliable, confident source for legal help.
+A FAQ page gives you the opportunity to insert quality keywords, boosting your SEO factor, and it is another way for your law firm to establish itself as a reliable, confident source for legal help.

 Every segment of your website must reflect a commitment to SEO.
 Surprising to many, successful SEO is not haphazardly inserting keywords all across your website pages.
 To magnify your SEO efforts, your law firm must build a website that gives you clout in the eyes of Google.
 This includes the use of:

 - Smart keywords and phrases

 - A strategic domain name which contains your keyword

 - Functional items for visitors, such as FAQ and About Us pages

 Social media is here to stay and you are strongly invited to join up.
 This is how many individuals first want to learn about a business, so make it easy for them by embedding social media links onto your website and blog.
 When you use social media, promote your brand with posts that are consistent and timely.